Midnight Special (film): Plot

 As the fugitives (now including Sarah) continue on their trek, Alton appears to be growing sick and weak.
 He convinces Roy to let him see the daylight, while Lucas and Sarah go ahead to a motel.
 After witnessing his first ever sunrise, Alton's eyes begin to glow, and an enormous dome of light surrounds the duo.
 They reunite with Lucas and Sarah, and Alton is healthy.
 He explains that seeing the sun helped him realize his true identity.
 He explains that there is a world "built on top of" this one, and that he belongs to it.
 Roy confirms that he briefly saw this hidden world inside the dome of light.

 When they exit the hotel room, they are ambushed by Calvin's trackers from the ranch, who abduct Alton but are soon captured by the police.
-The boy is taken to a government facility where, although he had no normal way of knowing who the man was, he still insists that he will talk only to Paul Sevier.
+The boy is taken to a government facility where, although he had no normal way of knowing who the man was, he insists that he will talk only to Paul Sevier.
 After Sevier experiences Alton's powers, he helps reunite him with his parents.
-Having deduced their destination from Calvin's sermons, Sevier warns the fugitives that there is a 5-mile security perimeter around the location, on the Florida panhandle.
+Having deduced their destination from Calvin's sermons, Sevier warns the fugitives that there is a 5-mile security perimeter around the location on the Florida panhandle.

 Roy barrels through a roadblock, driving inside the perimeter as the Army scrambles to give chase.
 As they speed away, Alton lets them know just where to stop.
 Alton and Sarah speedily exit the car and run into the woods.
 Roy and Lucas lead the Army on a wild goose chase while Alton and Sarah reach the edge of a swamp.
 There, a great dome of light appears, engulfing much of Florida and surrounding states.
 Everyone inside the dome of light can see the futuristic structures of a parallel world.
 Eventually, other beings of this world gather around Alton, and the entire dome disappears, taking Alton with it.

 Roy and Lucas are arrested.
 Lucas is interviewed by the FBI.
 He tells them the story, but they are dissatisfied.
 Sevier then enters to interview him, with Lucas the only one aware of Sevier's previous involvement.
 Sarah, apparently walking away from her past life forever, cuts off her cult-traditionalist hair braid in a local gas station.
 Roy is incarcerated, but can watch the sunrise, his eyes briefly and faintly glowing in a similar manner to Alton's.